-- (1) It is unlawful to require an applicant or employee to identify the applicant's sex, including gender, gender identity, or gender expression, state whether the individual is transgender unless the employer establishes a permissible defense. - (2) If a job application form asksrequires an individual to identify as male or female, designation by the applicant of a gender that is inconsistent with the applicant's assigned

-- sex at birth or presumed gender shall not be considered fraudulent or a misrepresentation for the purpose of adverse action based on the applicant's designation. - (3) An employer shall not discriminate against an applicant based on the applicant's failure to designate male or female on an application form, except as noted in subsection (5) below. - (34) If an employee requests to be identified with a preferred gender, name, and/or pronoun, including gender-neutral pronouns, an employer or other covered entity who fails to abide by the employee's stated preference may be liable under the Act, except as noted in subsection division (45) below. - (45) An employer is permitted toshallmay use an employee's gender or legal name as indicated in a government-issued identification document only if it is necessary to meet a legally-mandated obligation, but otherwise must identify the employee in accordance with the employee's gender identity and preferred name.
+- (1) It is unlawful to require an applicant or employee to state whether the individual is transgender. - (2) If a job application form requires an individual to identify as male or female, designation by the applicant of a gender that is inconsistent with the applicant's assigned sex at birth or presumed gender shall not be considered fraudulent or a misrepresentation for the purpose of adverse action based on the applicant's designation. - (3) An employer shall not discriminate against an applicant based on the applicant's failure to designate male or female on an application form, except as noted in subsection (5) below. - (34) If an employee requests to be identified with a preferred gender, name, and/or pronoun, including gender-neutral pronouns, an employer or other covered entity who fails to abide by the employee's stated preference may be liable under the Act, except as noted in subsection division (45) below. - (45) An employer may use an employee's gender or legal name as indicated in a government-issued identification document only if it is necessary to meet a legally-mandated obligation.